 Cesar Milan believes that inner energy is an invisible part of animal communication.
 It would surely explain many things.
 It would explain why our guys might not like a dog who seems perfectly fine to us.
 It would also explain why Jasmine doesn't get sprayed by a skunk even though she'd be barking at it and carrying on, trying to get it to play with her.

 Whether it's inner energy or some nuances of dog body language that we're not seeing, I think that nobody will ever understand a dog as well as another dog.
 But no harm in trying, is there?

-I believe that having a primer in dog language will give you the basic vocabulary and without that foundation you won't get very far.
-But understanding the words and being able to appreciate a poem are not the same thing.
+I believe that having a primer in dog language will give you the basic vocabulary and without that foundation, you won't get very far.
+But understanding the words and being able to appreciate a poem is not the same thing.
 Watch your dog.
 Observe, learn and enjoy!

 A Word on Training

 More Than Meets The Eye: Dog Language And Beyond Part I

 More Than Meets The Eye: Dog Language And Beyond Part II